yegenanil/weather-app/README.md

 # Weather App
-A weather app in Reactjs using Open Weather API.
+A weather app in React using Open Weather API.

 You can view this project at https://weatherygn.netlify.app/